Pedro López (serial killer): Arrest and confession

 Three days after the flood, López approached 12-year-old Marina (or María) Román Poveda, who was working at the Plaza Rosa market on at Plaza Urbina.
 López flirted with the girl and offered her 100 sucres to show him around the city, but she refused to go with the stranger.
 She told her mother Carolina of López's advances, and recognising López, she screamed at him and grabbed him by the arm.
 She told bystanders that López had tried to abduct her daughter and was potentially responsible for the murders of the recently discovered girls.
 Local merchants were able to overpower López and hold him until the police arrived.

 While in police custody after his arrest, López initially refused to cooperate during his interrogation, choosing to remain silent.
 Eventually, he began to confess his crimes to police captain Pastor Córdova Gudino, who posed as a fellow prisoner and shared a cell with López for 27 days.
 López boasted that in total, he had murdered a hundred in Colombia, at least 110 in Ecuador and "many more" in Peru.
 He described his modus operandi as first luring the victim away from public spaces with a trinket, money, candy, or a job offer, before raping and strangling them with his bare hands for around 15 minutes.
+López would then embrace their corpses, referring to them as "muñequitas" ("dollies"), until they became cold, leaving them at the scene and returning later to cover them up more thoroughly.
 He additionally claimed that he would occasionally exhume the victim's bodies from their burial site and have "tea parties" with them.
 When asked about his motive for the murders, López reportedly said: "I lost my innocence at age of eight.
 So I decided to do the same to as many girls as I could."
-Because police voiced doubts about the authenticity of his confession, López offered to direct the authorities to sites where he had buried some of the victims, through which the bodies of 53 girls, aged eight to thirteen, were found in a forest near Ambato.
-While another 28 sites named by López did not yield any human remains, police attributed this to scavenging animals unearthing and scattering the body parts.
-Given the discovery of the mass grave, his estimate of 110 murders in Ecuador was accepted as legitimate.
-Authorities did not charge him with the total of 350 confessed murders since most of them took place outside of Ecuador and it was considered too costly to hold additional trials in Colombia and Peru.
+In a 1992 interview, López admitted that he killed solely for sexual pleasure, saying in regards to why he targeted young girls, "It's like eating chicken.
+Why have old chicken when you can have young chicken?".
+He emphasised in several interviews with Colombian and American media that he found it important that the victims stay conscious "until the lights in their eyes go out" during strangulation, calling it a "divine moment" and "terribly exciting".